Blog is undergoing redesign. Please check back later.

 Egg Fried in Olive Oil Variation as a Preamble to Woodwork Project

-May 27, 2009 by zebatron
+May 27, 2009

 Our home kitchen management committee met last week and it was decided, over a decent bottle of Pinot Noir(2006 Four Clone Pinot Noir, by Curvare, from the Sonoma Coast and Carneros Regions) that we needed a better SMS (Spice Management System).
 Our inventory had grown and sprawled over several drawers.
 So, after breakfast the next day I set about my project.